annapoorna-ba/IIEC-Assistant/README.md

 # IIEC-Assistant
-Opening softares with voice commands.
+Opening softwares with voice commands using python.
+I did this small python project as a part of IIEC-Rise Python specialization training.

 Requirements:PyAudio, SpeechRecognition and Pyttsx3 libraries